Professional Experience

 Additional Training

-Carol has received extensive training in Dialectical Behavioral Therapy (DBT) and has experience providing DBT skills training to clients both individually and in groups.
-Dialectical behavior therapy (DBT) main goals are to teach people how to live in the moment, develop healthy ways to cope with stress, regulate their emotions, and improve their relationships with others.
+Carol has extensive training in Dialectical Behavioral Therapy (DBT) and provides DBT skills training to clients both individually and in groups.
+DBT's main goals are to teach people how to live in the moment, develop healthy ways to cope with stress, regulate their emotions and improve their relationships with others.
 DBT was developed by Marsha Linehan and originally intended to treat Borderline Personality Disorder (BPD).
-It has since been adapted to treat other mental health conditions.
-It can help people who have difficulty with emotional regulation or are exhibiting self-destructive behaviors.
+It has since been adapted to treat many mental health struggles including those with emotional regulation difficulties or self-destructive behaviors.
 You can find further information regarding DBT at https://behavioraltech.org.

 Carol is also trained in Eye Movement Desensitization and Reprocessing (EMDR).
-EMDR is a powerful therapeutic model that has been shown to ease distress associated with PTSD, mood issues, attachment issues and simple or complex trauma.
-EMDR has been seen to help clients develop positive resources as well significantly improve client’s functioning by working through difficult memories or past experiences.
+EMDR is a powerful therapeutic model that is shown to ease distress associated with PTSD, mood issues, attachment issues and simple or complex trauma.
+EMDR helps clients develop positive resources, as well as significantly improve client functioning by working through difficult memories or past experiences.
 For more information on EMDR please view Linda Curran’s website at https://www.trauma101.com.